 |iFixes per pre-defined schedule.||X||X|

-- During month 2, the number of registered users increases to 150 but only 110 log in.
+- During month 2, the number of registered users increases to 150 but only 110 login.
 You are charged for 100 subscribed users with an overage charge for 10 users.
-These 10 users are charged using overage part numbers which carry a 25% premium.
+These 10 users are charged by using overage part numbers, which carry a 25% premium.

-- During month 3, the number of registered users increase tso 350 but only 95 users log in.
+- During month 3, the number of registered users increase to 350 but only 95 users log in.
 You are charged for 100 subscribed users.

 You can't reduce the number of subscribed users during the term of your contract, such as starting with 205 users and then reducing the number of users to 150.
 You can cancel your subscription at the end of the contract term, and enter into a new subscription, with a lower number of users.
 For details, see: IBM Cloud Services Agreement for termination policy guidelines.
 For general Cloud services terms, see: Cloud Services terms.

 IBM provisions SaaS to provide floating flexibility, at authorized user pricing.
 IBM provisions the environment so that you can simply add as many users to the system as you want, while you are charged only for those unique users who log in during a given month.
 If IBM deployed only authorized user licenses, you’d have the burden of reallocating licenses to specific users, and other users would receive out-of-license messages whenever you reached the authorized user limit.
 Provisioning with authorized user licenses also increases operational costs because IBM must issue a new license key every time you want to increase or decrease usage because of a planned or unplanned overage.

 - Give insight to executives and managers through dashboards and cross project views.

 - Broaden your organizational reach, with no worry about infrequent or light users.